AER-RC/LBLRTM/CONTRIBUTING.md

 # Local Version

 The `master` branch of hosted in GitHub *is* the local version of LBLRTM.
 Releases are in "Releases" and have tags.
-At AER, we have a single clone accessible to everyone for the purpose of having a single build to which we can all point (`/nas/project/rc/rc1/lblrtm_local_version`), but this clone IS NOT FOR DEVELOPMENT!
+At AER, we have a single clone accessible to everyone for the purpose of having builds to which we can all point (`/nas/project/rc/rc1/lblrtm_local_version`, with PGI and Intel builds), but this clone IS NOT FOR DEVELOPMENT!
 For developing the model, please refer to the [Incoming section](#Incoming).

 # Incoming <a href="Incoming"></a>